 Organised religions have a backstory which involves a historical founder.
-Yet curiously there is always a lack of evidence to support these people actually existed.
+In the case of Buddhism, it is the birth of Buddha Gautama against a tree in modern-day Lumbini.
+Yet curiously there is always a lack of evidence to support any of the people involved actually existed.

 The event clearly didn’t happen immediately after birth.
 Even as an infant, not yet enlightened and only predicted to become a Buddha only if he left the Royal Palace, it is a stretch to believe Siddhartha declared he alone is the world-honoured one?

 I’m not suggesting the historical birth of Buddha did not exist.
 My thought on the matter is that it does not matter.
 What I am sure of is that enlightened men like Buddha Gautama have lived throughout history.
 My view is that accounts such as the birth of Siddhartha Shakyamuni and the subsequent legends of his life reflect these men.

 Essentially, myths are stories that teach us all how to become enlightened like the revered heroes from the past.

 Buddhist lure shares similarities with both Hindu and Hellenic mythology among others.
 A Homeric poem written in the 6th Century BCE explains the God Apollo was born with superhuman strength.
 At the age of four days, Apollo kills the serpent, Python.
 In another Greek myth, the hero Hercules, son of Zeus, also strangles serpents whilst still a baby in the crib.